Alejandro Cantero

-Alejandro "Álex" Cantero Sánchez (born 8 June 2000) is a Spanish professional footballer who plays as a winger for Ekstraklasa club Jagiellonia Białystok.
+Alejandro "Álex" Cantero Sánchez (born 8 June 2000) is a Spanish professional footballer who plays as a winger.

 Club career

 Levante

-A youth product of CD Brunete and Real Madrid CF, Cantero joined the youth academy of Levante UD in 2016.
+A youth product of Brunete and Real Madrid, Cantero joined the youth academy of Levante in 2016.
 He signed a professional contract with Levante on 19 February 2019, for four years.

-Cantero began his senior career as a stalwart with Levante's reserve side in Segunda División B. He made his senior debut with Levante in a 2–0 La Liga loss to Celta de Vigo on 30 April 2021.
+Cantero began his senior career as a stalwart with Levante's reserve side in Segunda División B. He made his senior debut with Levante in a 2–0 La Liga loss to Celta on 30 April 2021.

 On 24 June 2021, Cantero was promoted to the main squad for the 2021–22 campaign.
 He was mainly a substitute during the season, as the club suffered relegation.

-Cantero scored his first professional goal on 27 August 2022, netting the opener in a 2–0 Segunda División home win over CD Tenerife.
+Cantero scored his first professional goal on 27 August 2022, netting the opener in a 2–0 Segunda División home win over Tenerife.
 On 1 September, his contract was extended until 2025.